dart-lang/native/pkgs/jnigen/docs/java_differences.md

-## Syntax and semantic differences between Java and the generated Dart bindings
+## Syntactic and semantic differences between Java and the generated Dart bindings

+This document highlights the key syntactic and semantic variations between Java and Dart and how JNIgen addresses them to ensure smooth interoperability.

 ### Method overloading